Juane99/CNN-Retraining-Project/README.md

-# Proyecto-Final-VC
+# CNN-Retraining-Project
 Final Project of the Computer Vision subject.
-Course 2020-2021
+Course 2020-2021.
+Retraining of Convolutional Neural Networks for a problem not contemplated.

 ### How to use 🔧